WouterMulders1999/Players-Page-webscraping/README.md

 Both files will ask you to input where you want to save the file.
 For this type location/filename.xlsx.
 The Site Records file will also ask for the year and month.
 For this input in numbers first the year and then the month.

+**If this is your first time working with these codes** please do not forget to install the required packages.
+For this, you can open any command or Anaconda prompt and type !pip install -r requirements.txt.